LLNL/shroud/docs/reference.rst

     The prefix helps to ensure unique global names.
     Defaults to the first three letters of *library_upper*.

+PY_helper_prefix
+    Prefix added to helper functions for the Python wrapper.

 PY_type_obj
     Name variable which points to C or C++ memory.
     Defaults to *obj*.